 Her current work explores transformations of intellectual property and of legal frameworks for scientific and technological cooperation in the context of a climate-changed world.
 She holds a doctorate from University College London and law degrees from Melbourne and Harvard, and is admitted as an Australian lawyer and an officer of the Supreme Court of Victoria.

-She serves on the editorial boards of the London Review of International Law and the Journal of Law and Political Economy, and the governing board of the International Society for the History and Theory of Intellectual Property.
+She serves as Book Reviews Editor (with Carolina Paulesu) at the Journal of Law and Political Economy, as co-convenor of the ANZSIL International Law Teaching Interest Group (with Elizabeth Sheargold), and is a member of the governing board of the International Society for the History and Theory of Intellectual Property.